knarraway/Forensics/Google-Duo-Forensic-Extractor/readme.md

 <br><br>

 Tested in Windows enviroments, requires all three files to work.
+This should be an OK interim solution until the tools start to support the application.